Table of Contents

-The providence that permits the good to suffer persecution at the hand of the evil has caused perplexity to many who are new in the Christian faith.
-Some are even ready to cast away their faith in God because He allows the evil doers to prosper, while the believers to suffer.
+The providence that permits the good to suffer persecution at the hands of evil men has caused perplexity to many who are new in the Christian faith.
+Some are even ready to cast away their faith in God because He allows evil doers to prosper, while believers suffer (Psalms 73: 3).
 Can the Lord who is just and merciful, and who is also infinite in power, tolerate such injustice?

-The righteous suffer in the furnace of affliction, that they themselves may be purified; that their example may convince others of the reality of faith and godliness; and also that their consistent course may condemn the ungodly and unbelieving.
+The righteous suffer persecution, that they themselves may be purified; that their example may convince others of the reality of faith and godliness; and also that their consistent course may condemn the ungodly and unbelieving.
 Paul encourages the believers, “you have been grieved by various trials, that the genuineness of your faith, being much more precious than gold that perishes, though it is tested by fire, may be found to praise, honor, and glory at the revelation of Jesus Christ” (1 Peter 1:6,7).

 As for the rightouss, the Lord promised, “Blessed are they which are persecuted for righteousness’ sake: for theirs is the kingdom of heaven.
 Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.
 Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you” (Matthew 5:10-12).
 When the Son of man comes in glory “he shall reward every man according to his works” (Matthew 16:27; Revelation 22:12).

 In His service,